Frontier Marshal (1934 film)

 He supposedly wrote the book with Earp's input, and it portrays Earp as a fearless lawman.
-But before the first movie was released, his widow Josephine Earp sued 20th Century Fox for $50,000 in an attempt to keep them from making the film.
+But before the first movie was released, his widow Josephine Earp sued Fox Film Corporation for $50,000 in an attempt to keep them from making the film.
 She said it was an "unauthorized portrayal" of Wyatt Earp.
 She succeeded in getting Earp's name completely excised from the movie.
 His character was renamed "Michael Wyatt," and the movie was released as Frontier Marshal.

 Plot

 Wandering lawman Michael Wyatt rides into a lawless town and runs into conflict with the local boss, Doc Warren.